 The price of bitcoin differs from platform to platform.
 This is because the crypto does not rely on a central authority to set its price.
 It is dependent on the market’s supply and demand ratio.

 Furthermore, each exchange calculates the supply and demand ratio differently.
-They consider their overhead costs like security, profit, and platform maintenance.
+These exchanges consider overhead costs like security, profit, and platform maintenance.
 Accordingly, newer exchanges typically offer lower-priced BTC, but this is not always the case.

-You also need to look at the fees that an exchange charges before buying Bitcoin.
-The cheaper price might not equal lower costs.
+Before buying Bitcoin, you must also consider the fees and exchange charges.
+The lower price might not equal lower costs.
 For example, an exchange might list Bitcoin at $5, but the trading fee might be 10%.
 This means that you only receive $4.50 in the currency.

 As a result, you need to consider what fees an exchange charges before choosing the cheapest way to buy Bitcoin.